 How do I know if I’m a candidate?

 Good candidates have severe narrowing of peripheral arteries that cannot be easily treated with angioplasty and stenting and are not ideal candidates for bypass surgery.
 Additionally, Dr. Lam often recommends laser atherectomy for patients suffering from diabetic complications.
+All candidates are encouraged to discuss the potential benefits, risks or side effects associated with any surgical procedure with their doctor.

 How is laser atherectomy performed?